 Note: LogicMonitor does NOT currently support SSH key authentication or Network Level Authentication on Windows.

 - Once the remote session is initiated, select Control+Alt+Shift to open the Apache Guacamole clipboard for copy-and-paste functionality or directly input new command lines.

 Note: Some platforms are not supported by the Apache Guacamole clipboard copy-and-paste feature, as discussed in the Apache Guacamole Frequently Asked Questions.

 Remote Session Device Properties

 LogicMonitor supports several Remote Session protocol properties that you can use to override default connection behavior.

-For more information on adding/updating properties for a device, see Device Properties.
+For more information on adding/updating properties for a resource, see Resource and Instance Properties.